 Quality of Milk

-While A1 & A2 protein is one aspect in the making of ghee, the quality of milk obtained directly depends upon the cattle rearing practices.
-Cattles reared in factories are kept in small spaces all their lives, and may sometimes not even see sunlight and exercise.
+While the A1 & A2 protein is one aspect in the making of ghee, the quality of milk obtained directly depends upon the cattle-rearing practices.
+Cattle reared in factories are kept in small spaces all their lives, and may sometimes not even see sunlight and exercise.
 They are also usually given poor diets without much nutrition.
 Milk produced from such practices is highly sub-standard, even if it has A2 protein.

 In India, micro farmers are the largest source of milk collection drives.
-These farmers usually keep a small range of cows (or buffalos) and as a practice keep them as part of their family.
-Majority of the farmers pasture-graze the cattle every day.
+These farmers usually keep a small range of cows (or buffalo) and, as a practice, keep them as part of their family.
+The majority of the farmers pasture-graze the cattle every day.
 The cows eat natural grass, herbs and medicinal plants.
 These cows also get adequate exercise and exposure to the sun.
-Because cows are an important source of the farmer’s income, they are usually not mis-treated.
+Because cows are an important source of the farmer’s income, they are usually not mistreated.
 All this ensures a higher quality of milk as compared to factory-reared cattle.

 What is A2 Ghee?

 Ghee can be prepared using many methods.
-One of the most common process is to make ghee from cream, also called cream-based ghee or malai-ghee.
-Another method, that is making a come-back, is the process to make ghee from ‘dahi’ (curd) which is commonly referred to as "dahi-ghee or desi-ghee".
-The latter process is a more common practice in rural India where they continue to use traditional ways of making ghee.
+One of the most common processes is to make ghee from cream, also called cream-based ghee or malai-ghee.
+Another method, which is making a comeback, is the process to make ghee from ‘dahi’ (curd), which is commonly referred to as "dahi-ghee or desi-ghee".
+The latter process is a more common practice in rural India, where they continue to use traditional ways of making ghee.

 -